jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 363 Information Assurance and Security 1 [3C][Velarde]/Chapter-2-The-Need-for-Security.md

 - rainbow table

+## Information Threats can be prevented through:

+- training
+- awareness
+- controls

 ## The of social manipulation tactics to convince people to reveal access credentials or other valuable information to an attacker

 - social engineering